 On this page

-In 2016 the VAR was replaced by model agreements, which were introduced under the 2016 Employment Relationships (Deregulation) Act (Wet deregulering beoordeling arbeidsrelaties, DBA).
-As long as the business relationship between a contractor and a freelancer/self-employed professional is based on a such an agreement, contractors are exempt from paying payroll taxes for this professional for this specific contract.
+Contractors/clients can aks for a model agreement (in Dutch).
+Model agreements were introduced under the 2016 Employment Relationships (Deregulation) Act (Wet deregulering beoordeling arbeidsrelaties, DBA).
+As long as the business relationship between a client/contractor and a freelancer/self-employed professional is based on a such an agreement, contractors are exempt from paying payroll taxes for this professional for this specific contract.

 Types of model agreements

 Freelancers/self-employed professionals and their clients can choose to work according to 3 different kinds of standard model agreements.
 These have been drawn up by the Dutch Tax and Customs Administration (in Dutch only):

 - General model agreements (in Dutch): these model agreements cover most business relationships which do not involve employment.

 - Sector or profession-specific model agreements (in Dutch): these agreements are meant for everyone working according to certain sectoral or professional standards or conditions.

 - Individual model agreements (in Dutch): these agreements have been drawn up by a specific sector of profession, anyone working in the same sector or profession may use them.

 If you do not want to use one of these model agreements, you and your client can always draw up one yourselves and have it assessed by the Dutch Tax and Customs Administration.

 It is not mandatory for freelancers/self-employed professionals and their clients to work according to a model agreement.
 If they do not, the client is obliged to assess whether an employment relationship exists and therefore payroll taxes should be withheld.